JaivalShah9/KRYPTO-TEST/README.md

 ﻿# KRYPTO-TEST

-due to lack of time i was only able to create the front end using html5,css3,js
+due to lack of time i was only able to create the front end using html5,css3,js(Also the boiler plate template wasnt working for me even after following the instructions so i made an ecommerce website from scratch)

 I have created an e-commerce websuite for laptop-accesories specific to gaming.